 Diego Pellecchia (Coordinator – Kyoto)

-Diego Pellecchia started studying Noh in Italy with Monique Arnaud in 2006.
-In 2012 he has moved to Kyoto to continue his training with Udaka Michishige.
+Diego Pellecchia is a certified Noh instructor (shihan).
+He started studying Noh in Italy with Monique Arnaud in 2006.
+In 2012 he moved to Kyoto to continue his training with Udaka Michishige.
 Currently he studies with Udaka Tatsushige and Norishige.
-In 2013 he took the shite role in the full Noh Kiyotsune, which he performed at the Kongō Nōgakudō in Kyoto, and is now on the track to obtain his shihan (instructor) license.
+In 2013 he took the shite role in the full Noh Kiyotsune, which he performed at the Kongō Nōgakudō in Kyoto.
 Diego holds a PhD in Drama from Royal Holloway, University of London, and has published widely on Noh theatre and its reception outside Japan.
 He is Associate Professor at Kyoto Sangyo University, Faculty of Cultural Studies.
 Follow his personal blog on Noh here.